mjbots/moteus/docs/reference.md

 As a special case, if the 0x020 position is unset, and 0x026 stop position is set, the sign of this is ignored, and is instead selected so that the motor will move towards the stop position.
+If unspecified, 0.0 is used.

 #### 0x022 - Feedforward torque ####